fablabbh/Arduino-L298-Motor-Library/README.md

 ## License

-This library is licensed under the MIT License.
+This library is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the `LICENSE` file for more details.